 The biggest enemies to oil stability are heat, repetitive mechanical forces and chemical breakdown from fuel dilution.
 Higher-mileage engines are more susceptible to all of these forces.
 Synthetic oil can extend the life of a high-mileage diesel engine and increase its efficiency.

 Ultimately, synthetic oils reduce friction better than traditional oil.
-As mechanical parts wear out in high-mileage engines, friction can become greater.
+As diesel parts wear out in high-mileage engines, friction can become greater.
 More friction means more heat, which further breaks down oil and diesel truck parts.

 In conclusion, there is no single number for what is considered high mileage for a diesel pickup truck; however, in general, anything over 500,000 is usually considered high mileage.
 But always keep in mind that there are many more considerations in buying a used diesel pickup than mileage.
 A well-maintained high-mileage Powerstroke, Cummins or Duramax diesel pickup truck is often a better bet than a poorly-maintained and heavily-used diesel pickup with lower mileage.

 Is your truck in the high-mileage category?
 You can count on ProSource Diesel for all your diesel truck parts and accessories regardless of which diesel truck you have.
 You’ll find a wide range of Cummins diesel parts, Duramax parts, and Ford diesel parts available on our website.
-ProSource is where repair shops shop for reliable and hard to find diesel parts and kits.
+ProSource is where repair shops shop for reliable and hard-to-find diesel parts and kits.